roboseb/personal-website/README.md

     I believe the issue with the rolodex related to some rounding at some point during the process.
 So I just did a bit of math at the begginning, and now all the numbers start as whole, removing the problem.
 Works and looks great.
 Still not sure how I would clean up the z-index stuff.
 Still not sure why the cards aren't just stacked properly since they're in 3D space, but whatever.

+    Rolodex is done, and it looks pretty great.

 --To-Do--

 -Properly style README / add live github and gifs/photos